rcarver/config/README.md

 * Create a new branch
 * Make changes to patterns, etc
-* Create nodes (MC: How would the nodes know to use this branch?)
+* Create nodes
+  (MC: How would the nodes know to use this branch?)
+  (RC: Good question.
+Much like node facts, I've been pondering where this information would be stored.
+If there's a database of some sort, obviously that could be the source of truth.
+Git branches aren't great because then you introduce conflicts not to mention it's super confusing.
+A special disconnected branch might actually make sense here.
+  Something like `config-branches` where you would specify which branch a Cluster should run.)
 * Merging this to master would be weird, right?
   (MC: it actually makes sense to me)
+  (RC: oh awesome, I think it could totally make sense.
+What about deleting the branch?)
 * Should a Cluster indicate the branch(es) that are valid to boot from?
   (MC: also which branches should they run from?)
+  (RC: yep, you obviouly see where I'm going here, probably better than I do at this point)
 * Is this how one might do development?

 ## Reference